AdamRose1/Hacking_CTF_Labs_Writeups/Photobomb.md

 **Initial Access:**\
 nmap 10.10.11.182 -Pn --min-rate=5000 -p-\
-output shows ports open: 22,80\
+output shows ports open: 22,80

-Enumerating those ports further:
+Enumerating these open ports further with nmap:
 ![image](https://user-images.githubusercontent.com/93153300/198094317-0f16d654-f4d6-4cb6-8c48-91f5e4a5db94.png)

 nmap shows that 10.10.11.182 tries to rediret to photobomb.htb.
 So to make that redirect work add to file /etc/hosts:  10.10.11.182    photobomb.htb

-Navigate to port 80 site  http://photobomb.htb  → Not much on the site.  	\
+Navigate to port 80 site  http://photobomb.htb  → Not much on the site.\
-Site has a ‘click here’ url		 → clicking on it leads to a login page on directory /printer.
+Site has a ‘click here’ url		 → clicking on it leads to a login page on directory /printer. \
 We don’t have credentials, and trying some default credentials doesn’t work.  \
 Directory brute forcing and wfuzz for subdomains doesn’t lead to anything of interest.